GLOBAL MARKETS-Stocks under pressure as euro zone inflation hits 13-year high | Business

 "We think there are high chances that this inflation is less transitory than all central banks, including the European Central Bank, are suggesting," BNP Paribas economist Luigi Speranza said.
 Data overnight showed that Asia's manufacturing activity broadly stagnated in September as signs of slowing Chinese growth weighed on the region's economies, weighing on Asian shares.

-DOLLAR, TREASURIES PERKY The dollar, however, began the last quarter of 2021 near its highest levels of the year and heading for its best week since June as currency markets braced for the U.S. interest rates to rise before those of major peers.
+DOLLAR, TREASURY YIELDS SLIP The dollar slipped, having begun the last quarter of 2021 near its highest levels of the year, and heading for its best week since June as currency markets braced for U.S. interest rates to rise before those of major peers.

-The dollar index, which measures the currency against six major rivals, was off Thursday's one-year high of 94.504, last changing hands at 94.081.
-Meanwhile, the benchmark 10-year U.S. Treasury yields are up for a sixth straight week, trading at 1.4875%.

 Japan's Nikkei tumbled 2.3% to the lowest level since Sept.
 3. An MSCI index of Asia-Pacific stocks slid 1.22% to its lowest since Aug.
 24. Chinese markets are closed for a week from Friday for the Golden Week holiday.

-The latest clues on the Fed's policy normalization path come with U.S. personal spending and core consumption deflator data later in the day.
-Crude prices continued to ease after Brent topped $80 a barrel earlier in the week for the first time in three years.
+The latest clues on the Fed's policy normalisation path come with U.S. personal spending and core consumption deflator data later in the day.
+Crude prices rose but were still below the $80 a barrel Brent hit earlier in the week for the first time in three years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)